$3.00/hr shift differential, any hours worked between 7p-7a

-Collect medical records and files as needed from various sources including hospitals, coroner’s offices and funeral homes to complete the record of recovery.
+Collect and review available medical records and files as needed from various sources including hospitals, coroner’s offices and funeral homes to complete the record of recovery.

 Train and evaluate new and existing staff assigned to recovery duties in order to develop and maintain effective recovery teams.
 Responsibilities include:

-perform the initial training of all Tissue Recovery Technicians (TRTs),
+assist in the onboarding process and initial training of all Tissue Recovery Technicians (TRTs) and newly hired TRCs,

-provide on-going training to all recovery technicians as a result of new or modified SOP’s or to collect performance issues,
+review and participate in on-going training for recovery technicians and coordinators as a result of new or modified SOPs,

-document performance issues relative to recovery technicians, and
+document and provide management with any performance issues relative to recovery technicians and/or coordinators, and

-provide input on performance appraisal relative to TRTs recovery skills.
+provide information to managers on performance for appraisal, relative to TRC/TRT’s recovery skills.